avarga24/datamgmtguide_READDI-AC/docs/cddvault.md

 Defining readouts within CDD Vault protocols has **three key options:**

 + **Readout Definition:** This is the primary method we'll use, capturing specific data points or measurements from an assay.
+This readout type allows users to specify the data type they are uploading:
+    + **Number**: the most common data type for HTS data.
+Only numeric values with modifiers (>, <, >=, <=) are permitted.
+This means that things like N/A or "precipitated" are not allowed.
+    + **Text**: alphanumeric values are permitted.
+Qualitative results and hyperlinks should also be entered as this data type.
+    + **Pick List**: a predefined list of alphanumeric values that may be entered for this readout.
+Gives the protocol owner the ability to control the values that are imported into the vault.
+Data such as phenotypes, descriptions, cell lines etc. should be defined as pick lists.
+Note, that you cannot calculate across pick-list values!
+Learn more about pick lists.
+    + **Batch Link**: allows linking Batch records to other entities stored in the same or across separate CDD Vaults (if the Link Across Vaults feature is enabled for your CDD Account).
+    + **File**: file attachments of any file type and size.
+Image previews will be generated for JPG, GIF, BMP, PNG, TIFF and PDF formats.
+All other files will be available for download to view with their native software.

 + **Calculated Readout Definition:** Useful when you need to derive averages or other statistical measures from raw data, or when initial values like EC50 are not available.